 More than a visitor centre, the centre will take you on one of the most incredible journeys in Australian history.

-Almost 150 years on, the centre is dedicated to telling their story and in particular that of their best all-rounder, Johnny 'Unaarrimin' Mullagh.
+Over 150 years on, the centre is dedicated to telling their story and in particular that of the star all-rounder, Johnny 'Unaarrimin' Mullagh.

 Join in and follow the amazing journey and learn of the unbelievable achievements of Australia's First XI.